Apple’s new tablet concept is rumored to be released in the first half of 2010.

 - Familiar software applications (under the XP Tablet Edition model) have an ink toolbar for tablet use but do not seem to care if the user is trying to add ink onto the application workspace.
 Again, tablet functionality has to be consciously enabled- sought out in the typical Windows menu to be used.
 The exception is the virtual keyboard located near the Start menu button.
 More of these shortcuts and “embedded” features will be need to trigger user adoption.

 - Tablet interface keys (shortcuts on the edge of the laptop near the power button) are about as useful as the extra shortcuts on a regular full sized keyboard (Email, Web buttons etc that nobody ever uses).
 Tablet keys need to work with the software based on user tasks, user workflow and user rhythms.

 In summary, I am optimistic that the next generation of tablets will bring better user experience.
 To achieve this goal, focusing on the total tablet user experience will be crucial.
 Hardware and software, tablet and regular computing interfaces will have to dance around each other, sensing the user’s needs.
 I don’t think this is rocket science but it will require addressing the issues raised above.
 With Apple competing in a once Microsoft-only space, it should get interesting.

-With new tablets coming out, (see above, the Microsoft concept new "Courier" tablet leaked by Gizmodo) I expect more touch and direct "on the go" tablet interaction and I suspect the above issues to be addressed elegantly.
+With new tablets coming out, (see above, the Microsoft concept new “Courier” tablet leaked by Gizmodo) I expect more touch and direct “on the go” tablet interaction.
+As a result, I suspect the above issues to be addressed elegantly.

 Beyond 2010, direct tactile feedback (buttons or keys that feel like they are being pushed) will likely be next.
 Oh what fun…!